About Our Group

 Our group is investigating how deception can be used to improve the security of computers and networks.
 This site provides a summary and reference of the work we have done with links to more in-depth information.

-- Chris Gutierrez successfully defended his thesis, and becomes Dr. Gutierrez on December 17.
-He will take a position at Intel Corporation
+- Chris Gutierrez successfully defended his thesis, and becomes Dr. Gutierrez on December 17, 2017.
+He has taken a position at Intel Corporation

 - Our paper entitled Ghost Patches: Faux Patches for Faux Vulnerabilities was presented at the IFIP SEC 17 conference.
 (Link for the paper coming soon.)